vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.0/tools/README.md

 ### Step 6: Remediate

-There are three sample remediation scripts, for VMs, ESX, and vCenter Server.
+There are three sample remediation scripts, for VMs, ESX, and vCenter.
 Each has different flags to help control some behavior that may be disruptive.

 To reiterate, these sample remediation scripts will change environments in ways that cause operational issues, require restarts, and might otherwise impact the running environment.
 As such, you need to edit the script to remove the "Exit" commands that end the script.